jfischoff/port-utils/EventHandlerPattern.md

       }
 ```

-By observing the rate of the metrics we would be able to conclude if `wait` was stuck in the `connect` call or if it was failing to connect over and over again.
+we could observe the rate of the counter and conclude if `wait` was stuck in the `connect` call or if it was failing to connect over and over again.

-We could also use the Event Handlers for logging by creating a record like:
+We could also use the `EventHandlers` for logging by creating a record like:

 ```haskell
 printEventHandlers :: EventHandlers